 Pre-Orientation is an online course with information to help you prepare for your transition to UCF and your official Orientation experience.
 It has sections on:

-First Time in College (FTIC) Orientation: On Day 1, students must be present from the start of the orientation until the end of Orientation.
-There will also be optional opportunities we strongly encourage students to engage with in order to get the most from their experience.
+First Time in College (FTIC) Orientation: On Day 1, students must be present from the start of the orientation until the end of Orientation (9:00am-3:45pm).
+There will also be optional opportunities from 3:45pm-5:00pm that we strongly encourage students to engage with in order to get the most from their experience.

-On Day 2, students must be present through the Course Registration period of the schedule and until they enroll to their classes with their designated academic college’s Academic Success Coaches.
+On Day 2, students must be present through the Course Registration period of the schedule and until they enroll to their classes with their designated academic college’s Academic Success Coaches (8:30am-1:30pm).
 After Course Registration, students must complete the official Orientation Checkout Survey and only then will be allowed to leave.

-Transfer Orientation: Students must be present from the start of the orientation until the end of Orientation, which is Course Registration (enrolling in their classes with their designated academic college’s Academic Success Coaches).
+Transfer Orientation: Students must be present from the start of the orientation until the end of Orientation (8:45am-4:45pm), which is Course Registration; this is the process of enrolling in their classes with their designated academic college’s Academic Success Coaches.
 After class enrollment, students must complete the official Orientation Checkout Survey and only then will be allowed to leave.

 We strongly encourage students who are interested in changing their major to do so PRIOR to attending Orientation.
 The reason being: we want to make sure you are meeting with the correct academic college and Academic Success Coach(es) during your session and are registering for the correct classes pertaining to the major you want to pursue.
 In addition, your major is also associated with a campus: UCF's main campus or Downtown.
 Each campus has partial or full Orientation programming on their respective campuses, so we want to ensure you go the right place on the right day!